cusbg/MolArt/README.md

 - Structure data
   - In case an experimental structure is available in PDB for given UniProt ID, this structure is downloaded by LiteMol.
 In this case, MolArt instructs LiteMol to use the mmCIF format.
-  - In case there is no experimental structure in PDB, but a model exists in SMR, MolArt instructs LiteMol to use the PDB-format structure data from SMR.
+  - In case there is no experimental structure in PDB, but a model exists in ADB or SMR, MolArt instructs LiteMol to use the mmCIF-format in case of ADB and PDB-format in case of SMR.

 ## How to use MolArt